lotte25/sayo-display-viewer/README.md

 # SayoDevice O3C Display Viewer

-THIS CODE IS NOT BY ME.
-I just adapted it to CMake.
+THE ORIGINAL CODE IS NOT BY ME.
 Credits to that one guy in SayoDevice's Discord server.

+## Roadmap
+[ ] Port to SDL
+[ ] Add Linux and MacOS support
+[ ] Try to make the code more modular and legible